craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Southwestern Central/Kailkeep.md

 Anyone who has a good eye for art or difference in works (or both, like a forger) would notice the softer texture of the mountain art compared to the walls of the room.

 The Kobolds had one specific idea for what this symbolizes, build this, exactly, with this soft sand from our home.
 Or die, in our shit.

+##### Markings
+There are no markings in this room.
+Any attempts at marking in this room are futile, if they can be refuted by an Operator, they are instantly.
+If they could only be removed by a power as great as Terra, then a moment passes before it is removed.

+##### Hidden Trap Door
+In the center of the ceiling of this room is a thin line of space between the two blocks of sandstone that form the trapdoor the mechanisms of this room engage and disengage.

 ##### Ko-bolted Access Door
 A door in the opposite wall as the Art of Kailkeep made of adamentine is marked with the [[Draconic]] rune that indicates our concept of three in the lower center of the door, and a small kobold-palm-shaped indentation marked with the same symbol on the palm, but smaller, above the rune.